 Reducing Your Risk of Chlamydia

 sexually transmitted diseases

-Chlamydia.
+Chlamydia—CDC fact sheet.
 Centers for Disease Control and Prevention website.
 Available at:

 Chlamydia genital infection.
 EBSCO DynaMed website.
 Available at: